(return to start of Steinberg story )

 Aviva grew up in Kibbutz Ein Harod.
 For a long time, she was not able to discuss what had happened to her.
 Later in life, she stared to draw and paint, especially transparent horses through which one could see background scenery, recalling the photo of her mother on her horse, and providing Aviva a medium through which to engage what happened to her during the darkness of the Shoah.

-You can read the book length account of the Steinberg story in A Struggle To Survive, watch the interviews with Getzel and Zelig Steinberg, or view the short video about the Memorial commemoration:
+You can return to the beginning of the Steinberg story, download the book length account of the Steinberg story in A Struggle To Survive, watch the interviews with Getzel and Zelig Steinberg, or view the short video about the Memorial commemoration below.